arangesh/Ground-Plane-Polling/README.md

 ## Debugging
 Creating your own dataset does not always work out of the box.
 There is a [`debug.py`](https://github.com/arangesh/Ground-Plane-Polling/blob/master/keras_retinanet_3D/bin/debug.py) tool to help find the most common mistakes.

-Particularly helpful is the `--annotations` flag which displays your annotations on the images from your dataset.
-Annotations are colored in green when there are anchors available and colored in red when there are no anchors available.
-If an annotation doesn't have anchors available, it means it won't contribute to training.
-It is normal for a small amount of annotations to show up in red, but if most or all annotations are red there is cause for concern.
-The most common issues are that the annotations are too small or too oddly shaped (stretched out).